gszep/gszep.github.io/projects/brutalism-and-pencil-shaders.md

 ### How do pencil strokes look as a shader?

-We take inspiration from [Slime mold simulations](https://www.youtube.com/watch?v=X-iSQQgOd1A) and use compute shaders to define the update rules for the position and velocity of each pencil.
-In our case, instead of having the pencil react to each other, as the slime mold does, the penicls will be a post-processing effect in a rendering pipeline.
+We take inspiration from [slime mold simulations](https://www.youtube.com/watch?v=X-iSQQgOd1A) and use compute shaders to define the update rules for the position and velocity of each pencil.
+In our case, instead of having the pencil react to each other, as the slime mold does, the pencils will be a post-processing effect in a rendering pipeline.

 <figure>
   <img src="/assets/images/color-pencil.gif"/>